crmcarecloud/api-php-client/docs/Api/CampaignsApi.md

 Detail of a specific campaign

-Get a list of all customers
+Get information about a specific campaign

 ### Example
 ```php